Baddesley Clinton: Relationship with Catholicism

 The priest holes came into use at least once, in 1591 when a conference of Jesuit priests was raided by local authorities.
-They proved effective as no-one was caught.
+The search is described in the Autobiography of Fr John Gerard, who was hiding during the search.
+The hides proved effective as no-one was caught.

 Gardens and parkland

 Parkland to the north and south-east of the house is today meadow with scattered trees, and ornamental trees south of the house.
 Pleasure grounds to the south-west lead down to a small lake.
-A formal walled garden, used in the past as a kitchen garden. lies to the south of the house; the central courtyard of the house is also laid out as a garden.
+A formal walled garden, used in the past as a kitchen garden, lies to the south of the house; the central courtyard of the house is also laid out as a garden.
 The park and gardens are designated Grade II on the Register of Historic Parks and Gardens.

 Filming location

 In 1986 a number of exterior and interior shots of Baddesley Clinton were used by Granada Television for its Sherlock Holmes series in the episode "The Adventure of the Musgrave Ritual".
 In October 2016 the house was the venue for BBC One's Antiques Roadshow.